NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 recreate.
 This can be a fragile operation, and some examination of what is produced in the new directory is necessary.
 One may also cross-check with :numref:`outputfiles` for what files stereo needs.
-Normally at triangulation stage only ``F.tif`` is needed and some results from preprocessing.
+Normally at the triangulation stage only ``F.tif`` is needed and some results from preprocessing.

 Since the new files are symbolic links, the data in the existing run should not be removed.

-The ``touch`` command was used to update the modification times of all the files, so that the tools assume them be "fresh" enough to not need recreating.
+The ``touch`` command was used to update the modification times of all the files, so that the tools assume them to be "fresh" enough to not need recreating.

 Then, a new run can go as::